 Based upon the nature of the child and the observed needs of the child the environment is prepared to

 Visit the American Montessori Society to locate a school.

 Coalition of Essential Schools

-Small, personalized learning communities where teachers and students know each other well in a climate of trust,
+Small, personalized learning communities where teachers and students know each other well in a climate

-decision-making with all those affected by the schools and deliberately and explicitly
+student by sharing decision-making with all those affected by the schools and deliberately and explicitly

 confronting all forms of inequity.
 Essential schools focus on helping all students use their minds well

 through standards-aligned interdisciplinary studies, community-based "real-world" learning and

 See the Essential Schools website to find out more or locate schools near you.